jonshiach/graphics-labs/_sources/pages/07_Moving_the_camera.md

 ## Using the mouse to point the camera

-We can now move the camera position using keyboard inputs but we can't yet change the direction of camera.
-To do this we can use the mouse, first we need to tell GLFW to capture the mouse inputs so add the following code after where we told it to capture the keyboard inputs in the `main.cpp` file.
+We can now move the camera position using keyboard inputs but we can't yet change the direction of camera, to do this we can use the mouse.
+First we need to tell GLFW to capture the mouse inputs so add the following code after where we told it to capture the keyboard inputs in the `main.cpp` file.

 ```cpp
 // Tell GLFW to capture our mouse